-This is a general rule that I find to be quite helpful.
-Take the amount of time you think something will take… and double it.
+This is a general rule that I find quite helpful.
+Take the amount of time you think something will take—and double it.
 It may feel absurd at first, but it’s better to overestimate than to underestimate, and this will help you get a stronger sense of your limitations.

-Some of us (certainly not me…) have turned self-care into another set of expectations we have to fulfill.
+Some of us (certainly not me…) have turned self-care into another set of expectations we feel the need to fulfill.
 Let that go.

-Drop the mask.
-Many ADHDers try to mask by not letting others see them sweat, but this doesn’t allow us the opportunity to be held and supported when we need it most.
+Many neurodiverse individuals try to mask their ADHD and/or autism by not letting others see them sweat—but this doesn’t allow us the opportunity to be helped and supported when we need it most.